giulia0402/giulia0402.github.io/index.md

 * Topic 11 (Earth, space, ship, planet, alien, destroy, earth earth, discover, crew, land) which we could name outer space has a peak in the 50’s and 60’s.
 It corresponds exactly to the beginning of space exploration (1947 : first animal in space,  1961 : first human spaceflight, 1969:First human on the moon).

-* Topic 26 (Scientist, experiment, mad, laboratory, lab, human, create, serum, mad scientist, work) shows a clear decrease over the years.
+* Topic 10 (Scientist, experiment, mad, laboratory, lab, human, create, body) shows a clear decrease over the years.

 In our first LDA topic modeling, all movies were considered which come with the mentioned biases.
 Detected topics are those corresponding to the most recent movies.